jean0t/jean0t/README.md

 -> A lover of Math and Programming that wants to contribute to improve the experience of people through well made softwares.
- My expertise is backend development, polishing my skills everyday and aiming to learn new things in Cloud Computing.
+ My expertise is backend development, polishing my skills everyday and aiming to learn new things like Cloud Computing and OS.
 ```

 ## Technologies I worked with